migleapa/RNA-Seq-Differential-Expression-Analysis/README.md

 **About Data**:<br/>
 RNA-seq data from Human HGSC (high grade serous ovarian cancer) cell line - OVCAR4.<br/>
-Data split into 2 groups (3 samples each): carboplatin-resistant vs carboplatin-sensitive.<br/>
+Libraries were sequenced to a target coverage of 50 × on Illumina's HiSeq 4000 (2 x 75 bp paired end reads).<br/> Data split into 2 groups (3 samples each): carboplatin-resistant vs carboplatin-sensitive.<br/>
-Libraries were sequenced to a target coverage of 50 × on Illumina's HiSeq 4000 (2 x 75 bp paired end reads).<br/> In total there are 12 raw FASTQ files (2 for each sample).
+In total there were 12 raw FASTQ files (2 for each sample).

 **Objective**:<br/>
 Investigate the changes in gene expression and effects on Gene Ontology Biological Pathways (GOBP) in carboplatin-resistant samples compared to carboplatin-sensitive.